US confirms killing of al-Qaeda Arabian Peninsula leader | DW | 06.02.2020

 "His death further degrades AQAP and the global al-Qaeda movement, and it brings us closer to eliminating the threats these groups pose to our national security," he said.
 He did not say when Rimi was killed.

-The United States regards AQAP as one of the deadliest branches of the al-Qaeda network founded by Osama bin Laden.

-"Rimi joined al-Qa’ida in the 1990s, working in Afghanistan for Osama bin Laden," the statement said.
-It also described Rimi as a deputy to al-Qaeda leader Ayman al-Zawahiri.
+"Rimi joined al-Qaeda in the 1990s, working in Afghanistan for Osama bin Laden," the statement said.
+It also described Rimi as a deputy to al-Qaeda leader Ayman al-Zawahiri, making him the second most important figure in the terrorist organization.

 ed/rc (Reuters, AFP)